TychonBos/Facial-Similarity-of-YouTube-Influencers-using-Machine-Learning/README.md

 The files are named as follows for the uncropped (without face detection) networks: SiameseYoutube + amount of training images.

 The files are named as follows for the cropped (with face detection) networks: SiameseYoutube + amount of training images + name of face detection algorithm.
-Where 'name of face detection algorithm' is either a Haar cascade classifier or a Dlib Convolutional Neural Network.
+Where 'name of face detection algorithm' is either Haar (Haar cascade classifier) or Dlib (Dlib Convolutional Neural Network).

 Packages and versions